DeepSenseCA/echofilter/docs/source/usage_guide.rst

     Echogram
-        The two-dimensional representation of a temporal series of echosounder-collected data.
+        The two-dimensional representation of a temporal series of :term:`echosounder`-collected data.
 Time is along the x-axis, and depth along the y-axis.
-A common way of plotting echosounder recordings.
+A common way of plotting :term:`echosounder` recordings.

     Echosounder
-        An electronic system that includes a computer, transceiver, and transducer.
+        An electronic system that includes a computer, transceiver, and :term:`transducer`.
 The system emits sonar pings and records the intensity of the reflected echos at some fixed sampling rate.

     Echoview
         A Windows software application (Echoview Software Pty Ltd, Tasmania,